“Confidence is contagious, so is lack of confidence” – Vince Lombardi

 Maybe you aren’t this fancy.
 But hey, writing down details about the shoot before hand can be very helpful!
-I keep a notebook on hand at all times, an write down an idea whenever one pops into my head.
+I keep a notebook on hand at all times, and write down an idea whenever one pops into my head.
 These notes always help my shoots go more smoothly.
-Photo by The Goulet Pen.

 Keep it simple